The ultimate guide to protection for a MacBook Pro [or any other Mac]

 Camera

-Although our MacBooks come preinstalled with Apple's native antivirus program, XProtect, this won't ensure your device is free from threats and malicious malware.
+Although our MacBooks come with Apple's native antivirus component, XProtect, this won't ensure your device is free from threats and malicious malware.
 Apple isn't a security company, so investing in additional MacBook protection from a dedicated expert tool is essential.

-I personally use CleanMyMac X. Not only does it come with a powerful Malware Removal module, but it also provides a real-time malware monitor.
+I personally use CleanMyMac.
+Not only does it come with a powerful Malware Removal instrument within its Protection tool that I've already introduced above, but it also provides a real-time malware monitor.

 You can rest assured that this Apple notarized app will report any potential threats immediately.
-You can also use the handy Menu app to see your current protection status.
-Just click the application icon from your top menu bar to access it.
+You can also use the handy Menu App to see your current protection status.
+Just click the application icon from your menu bar to open it.

-If your Mac starts acting strange, you can also run an in-depth system scan.
-Basically, running it from time to time serves as an additional MacBook protection layer.
-Here's how:
+If your Mac starts acting strange, you can also run a deep system scan.
+Basically, doing it from time to time serves as an additional MacBook protection layer.
+Just run the scan using CleanMyMac's Protection tool as described earlier in the article.
+This smart tool finds all kinds of threats: spyware, browser hijackers, Trojan horses, and other types of viruses.

 8. Secure your device when it's idle